lexibank/tlopo/out/vol3/chapter2.md

 The morphemes _faʔi_ and _fiʔi_ belong to a set of classifiers described in Deck's grammar and used principally for counting (1934: 7-10).
 These are listed in Table 2.1 along with corresponding forms in closely related Kwaio and Lau, the Proto Polynesian classifiers reconstructed in POLLEX, and the POc nouns from which they are derived.

-Several of the Kwara'ae classifiers share the form monosyllable + _-ʔi_ or _-?e_.
+Several of the Kwara'ae classifiers share the form monosyllable + _-ʔi_ or _-ʔe_.
 Their common form reflects their shared origin in the POc construction [MONOVALENT NOUN _&ast;qi_ NOUN] described above.[^20] The likely POc usage from which the classifiers in Table 2.1 are derived is illustrated below:[^21]

 __igt__ (2) POc: (Lynch et al. 2002: 74) a.   &ast;i-tolu     puaq qi pudi 3sG-three fruit of banana 'three bananas' (= '(there are) three fruit of banana') b.   &ast;i-tolu     puqun ni pudi 3sG-three trunk       of banana 'three banana trees' (= '(there are) three trees of banana')

-Some classifiers did not combine with _&ast;qi_, either because they remained disyllabic or because they were derived from zero-valency nouns which instead headed the POc construction [ZERO-VALENCY NOUN _&ast;ni_ NOUN] .
+Some classifiers did not combine with _&ast;qi_, either because they remained disyllabic or because they were derived from zero-valency nouns which instead headed the POc construction [ZERO-VALENCY NOUN _&ast;ni_ NOUN].

 The classifier _faʔi_ is described by Deck as being used to count round, compacted or heaped units, but it seems to me that, like reflexes of PMP _&ast;buaq_ / POc _&ast;puaq_ 'fruit' ([ch.4, §2.8](../contributions/3-4#s-2-8)) in a number of Austronesian languages, it is the default classifier for countable inanimate objects, i.e. it is used when no other classifier is more appropriate.[^22]